Frequently Asked Questions

 Can I read the whole script before I make up my mind whether to buy a play?

-We do sometimes allow customers to read an entire script, depending on the circumstances and the customer’s interest.
-Sadly, even though we serve a Christian market, copyright violation (i.e., theft) is a real risk we have to keep in mind.
+We often do allow potential customers to read an entire script, depending on the circumstances and the customer’s interest.
+Sadly, however, even though we serve a Christian market, copyright violation (theft) is a real risk we have to keep in mind.
 Since we’re forced to be cautious with the material we make available, we prefer to make this decision on an individual basis.
 If you’re interested in a particular drama and would like to read through the whole play, please contact us and we will do our best to work something out for you.

 Are your scripts digital or printed?

-Our scripts are professionally printed by Gossett Printing, Inc. When you buy one of our dramas, you’ll receive a package in the mail containing a number of paperback scripts (and your performance license).
+Our full-length plays are professionally printed by Gossett Printing, Inc. When you buy one of these dramas, you’ll receive a package in the mail containing a number of paperback scripts (and your performance license).

 May I make changes to a script after I purchase it?